dy/unihooks/readme.md

 #### `[value, setValue] = useStorage(key, init?, options?)`

 `useChannel` with persistency to local/session storage.
-A lightweight version of [useStore](https://ghub.io/use-store).
+Subscribes to `storage` event - updates if storage is changed from another tab.

 ```js
 import { useStorage } from 'unihooks'